wez/wezterm/docs/multiplexing.md

-**Notice:** *multiplexing is still a young feature and is evolving rapidly.
+!!! note
+    *multiplexing is still a young feature and is evolving rapidly.
 Your feedback is welcomed!*

 ## Multiplexing